-Deadline: March 29, 2018
+Deadline: February 29, 2024

-Position: Wildlife Rescue and Frontline Intern
+Position: Wildlife Rescue & Frontline Intern

-Time Period: May 1st through August 31st Number of Positions Available: 7
+Time Period: May 1 through August 31

 Hours: 20 hrs per week (two 10hr shifts)

+WILDNorth is seeking enthusiastic people who love wildlife, the outdoors, and have a strong desire to learn and work well in a team environment.
 WILDNorth is a non-partisan, charitable organization that provides compassionate care for injured and orphaned wildlife and educates the public on the importance of wildlife in our community.
 We provide a high standard of care to a wide variety of native and migratory species.
 Approximately 80% of our patients are wild birds (waterfowl, birds of prey, songbirds) and 20% small mammals (squirrels, porcupines, fox).